Lazytrackz/search_engine/README.md

 }
 ```

-Wnen config file was setup, you need to add "requests" into requests.json.

 1. It could be simply words or sentences
-2. It should be no more then 1000 requests, one request  - no more 10 words
+2. It should be no more than 1000 requests, one request - no more 10 words
 3. All words are separated by spaces and should have lower register letters
-5. You also need use latin script only
+5. You also need use Latin script only

 requests.json examle: